bakar-git/java-web-shells/README.md

 ## oracle-webshell.jsp

 It allows you to connect with oracle database using connection string, username and password.
-It allows you to execute any SQL query on database
+It allows you to execute any SQL query on database.
+This also gives output if sql query in a proper tabular format.

 ### USAGE